jefdaj/pges/readme.md

 There are four steps to updating the site:

-1. Compile the Haskell code into a `pges2017` binary
+1. Compile the Haskell code into a `pges` binary
 2. Use that binary to generate HTML in `src/_site`
 3. Copy the HTML to the test server and make sure it looks OK
 4. Copy it to the main server